leomccormack/Spatial_Audio_Framework/extras/safmex/SAFMEX.md

 ## Folder structure

 **extras/safmex/** comprises the following:
-* A script, **BUILD_SAFMEX.m**, to build all of the safmex wrappers via Matlab.
+* A script, **BUILD_SAFMEX.m**, to build all of the safmex wrappers via MATLAB.
 * **CMakeLists.txt** for building the safmex wrappers via CMake.
 * A folder, **safmex_tests**, containing unit tests for the safmex wrappers.
 * '.c' files which are the actual MEX wrappers written in C.
 * '.m' files (with the same name as their '.c' counterparts) which serve as documentation for the wrappers.
-In the Matlab command window, simply call: "help safmex_xxx" to view its help information.
+In the MATLAB command window, simply call: "help safmex_xxx" to view its help information.

 ## Dependencies

-You will need Matlab version 2017b or higher installed on your system.
+You will need MATLAB version 2017b or higher installed on your system.
 The remaining dependencies are then the same as the requirements when building the SAF framework.

-Note that a few of the unit tests involve comparing the output of the safmex wrapper with that of an existing Matlab implementation of the same function.
-Therefore, the following Matlab libraries are required for running these unit tests:
+Note that a few of the unit tests involve comparing the output of the safmex wrapper with that of an existing MATLAB implementation of the same function.
+Therefore, the following MATLAB libraries are required for running these unit tests:
 * [Spherical-Harmonic-Transform](https://github.com/polarch/Spherical-Harmonic-Transform)
 * [Higher-Order-Ambisonics](https://github.com/polarch/Higher-Order-Ambisonics)
 * [Vector-Base-Amplitude-Panning](https://github.com/polarch/Vector-Base-Amplitude-Panning)